Pasadena High School (Pasadena, Texas): Sports

-Pasadena has a diverse sports programs including baseball, basketball, cross country, track, football, soccer, volleyball, golf, tennis, aquatics (swimming, diving, finswimming, open water) and softball.
+Pasadena has a diverse sports programs including baseball, basketball, cross-country, track, football, soccer, volleyball, golf, tennis, aquatics (swimming, diving, fin swimming, open water) and softball.
 Football and basketball have the most storied tradition with a state finalist in football, a state championship in basketball, and state championships in track.

 The facilities at Pasadena High School have gone through major renovations.
 All sub-varsity games are held on campus while some Varsity contests are held in Bob Barfield Gymnasium on campus named after Coach Barfield who led the Eagles to their State Finalist run in football.
-The district facilities shared by the other 4 high schools are Pasadena Veteran's Memorial Stadium for football and soccer, Auxiliary Stadium, basketball and volleyball share Weldon "Stoney" Phillips Field House which is named after Coach Phillips who coached the Eagles from 1951 - 1957.
+The district facilities shared by the other 4 high schools are Pasadena Veteran's Memorial Stadium for football and soccer, Auxiliary Stadium, basketball and volleyball share Weldon "Stoney" Phillips Field House which is named after Coach Phillips who coached the Eagles from 1951 to 1957.
 Baseball is played at Maguire Field which is named after Coach John "Maggie" Maguire who coached the Eagles Baseball team to the state Championship Game.
 Varsity contests and Softball and sub-varsity baseball games are played at the P.I.S.D.
 Sports Complex.
 The aquatics program (swimming, diving, finswimming, open water) trains and competes at Shippey Aquatic Center located at the Pasadena ISD Athletic Complex.